Where is your phone now?

 8. The worldwide percentage of mobile internet traffic at the beginning of 2019 was 48%.

-We have to point out that tablets are not included in this number.
-It might be interesting to mention that phone internet is mostly used in Asia – not America or Europe.
+We have to point out that tablets are not included in this number (tablets and smartphones combined comprise 57% of global online traffic).
+It might be interesting to mention that phone internet is mostly used in Asia - not America or Europe.
 Let’s take a look at the numbers.

 Nearly 60% of people in Asia are using their smartphones for browsing the net, less than 39% in North America, while 54% of Africans are using their mobile internet to go online.